SolaceProducts/event-management-agent/docs/rest.md

 #### Kafka Management Connection - SASL SCRAM 256

-The following environment variables need to be exported (You can also used environment variables for the JAAS config username and password):
+The following environment variables need to be exported (You can also use environment variables for the JAAS config username and password):
 ${TRUSTSTORE_LOCATION}
 ${TRUSTSTORE_PASSWORD}